CoughDrop/coughdrop_mobile/README.md

 This is the skeleton for the mobile app version of CoughDrop.
 It is dependent on compiled code provided by the main app in order to run.
-Most of the code is boilerplate Cordova and code brought in from the main CoughDrop app.
+Most of the code is boilerplate Cordova, plugins, and code brought in from the main CoughDrop app.
+I haven't documented setting up a clean dev environment, so good luck :-).

+This library makes it possible to create CoughDrop executables for installation on iOS, Android and Kindle.
+It would probably work for other targets as well (other than the plugins) but I haven't tested it anywhere else.

 ## Technical Notes